Casio fx-7000G: Graphing

 The calculator has a built in graphing feature which is unique to its model.
 The calculator can display either built-in graphs that are already programmed or display a user defined graph.
 The user also has the option to rewrite any of the previously programmed graphs.

 Statistical graphs can also be generated: bar graphs, line graphs, normal distribution curves, regression lines.

 Display and exterior

 Display

 The FX-7000G incorporates an LCD Dot Matrix design via the display window.
 When set into character mode the calculator can display up to sixteen characters on each of its eight display lines.
 This sixteen character by eight line display is screened on the 96 × 64 dot matrix.
 The LCD is not capable of colour or grey scale display.

 Exterior

-A black casing surrounds the calculator along with a metal panel implemented on the rear; a large plastic screen protects the LCD display window as well.
+A black casing surrounds the calculator along with a metal panel implemented on the rear; a large plastic screen protects the LCD window as well.
 Keys are labeled and printed on orange, green, blue, red, and black malleable buttons.